From the author:

 It takes flexibility in those who give work and tender-strong self-assurance with those who want to do this work.
 We are currently experiencing a time when the prerequisites become better: individual offices, home offices, free work, part-time solutions, restrooms and retreats, flexible breaks, and the realization that productivity does not have to depend on the working hours and presence of employees.

 For the highly sensitive, these are all very good ways to transform the daily struggle into the joy of working life.
-And Company have the chance to discover the full potential of highly sensitive consumers.
+And Companies have the chance to discover the full potential of highly sensitive consumers.

 More knowledge - PDF download, eCourse on demand or personal advice